 It all depends….

-This article has now been archived, visit our property zone for up-to-date property articles.
+This article is part of our archive, visit our property zone for up-to-date property articles.

 Choosing an area to buy into will depend on particular wishes and needs, as well as your own personal taste.
 I recently met a couple at Bergerac airport who had been looking for a holiday home around Sarlat.
 I asked them if they liked woods, and learnt that in the UK they lived in the New Forest!